systeminit/si/app/docs/src/reference/ai-agent.md

 si login
 ```

 This will open our login page and authenticate your CLI.
-It will them prompt you to choose a workspace:
+It will then prompt you to choose a workspace:

 ```bash
 si login